Skip to main content

 Among other things, the institute offers stays and scholarships for researchers and artists.

-One of the strategic priorities of the Danish National Commission for UNESCO 2019-2022 is world heritage and local communities in development.
-The strategy contains the following targets with relevance for children and young people:
+One of the strategic priorities of the Danish National Commission for UNESCO 2019-2023 was world heritage and local communities in development and this is expected to remain an area of priority for the National Commission.
+The 2019-2023 strategy contains the following targets with relevance for children and young people:

 Culture canon: In 2005, the minister for culture set up seven committees with the objective of developing a canon of culture within nine art forms.
-Each committee was responsible for selecting 12 works of art in each of the nine categories.
-In 2006, the 108 works of art were presented as the Danish canon of culture.
-The canon works as an introduction to the Danish artistic heritage with the purpose of qualifying the basis for a debate on Danish art and culture.
-The canon is not an answer book (facitliste).
+Each committee was responsible for selecting 12 works of art in each of the nine categories, representing the most important works of Denmark’s cultural heritage.
+In 2006, 108 works of art were presented as the Danish canon of culture.
+The canon should not be seen as exhaustive, but works as an introduction to important milestones in Danish artistic heritage with the purpose of qualifying the debate on Danish art and culture.
 One of the categories in the canon of culture is children’s culture.